Spring Clean Your Health

 By Nikki Doering, RD, LD

-- Clear out Toxic Household Cleaners: Here’s something you won’t see on most spring cleaning lists – throw out your cleaning products!
+- To Help Your Hormones … Clear Out Household Toxins: Here’s something you won’t see on most spring cleaning lists – throw out your cleaning products!
 Commercial products (think Windex, Pledge, etc.) are full of harsh endocrine disrupting chemicals that are best avoided entirely.
-These harsh cleaning chemicals can create a hormone imbalance within your body which can have many negative effects such as weight gain, mood changes, thyroid imbalances, and increases heart disease and cancer risk.
+These harsh cleaning chemicals can create a hormone imbalance within your body which can have many negative effects such as weight gain, mood changes, thyroid imbalances, and increased heart disease and cancer risk.
 A recent Dishing Up Nutrition episode entitled Estrogeneration – How Estrogenics Are Making You Fat, Sick and Infertile explains this connection well.
-So skip the risk and use vinegar and water, add some essential oils (if you have them on hand) and you’ll have the fresh smell without those lingering chemicals.
-If you prefer to buy, look for natural lines, such as Mrs. Meyer’s or others that specifically state free from phosphates, parabens, phalates, chlorine bleach, petroleum distillates, ammonia, fragrances (not from essential oils), optical brighteners, sulfates, dyes, and fillers.
+So skip the risk and use vinegar and water instead, add some essential oils (if you have them on hand) and you’ll have the fresh smell without those lingering chemicals.
+If you prefer to buy cleaning products, look for natural lines, such as Mrs. Meyer’s or others that specifically state free from phosphates, parabens, phthalates, chlorine bleach, petroleum distillates, ammonia, fragrances (again, essential oils are ok), optical brighteners, sulfates, dyes, and fillers.
 Beyond cleaning products, the lotions or makeup you apply in the morning gets into your system and bloodstream faster (It only takes 26 seconds!) than if you put it in your mouth.
 Yuck.
 Your skin is your largest organ, and many people are shocked to learn that products they’ve been using on their bodies may be contributing to health issues like those listed above.
 Toss or recycle products that list parabens, phthalates, PEGs, BPA, EDTA, or Formaldehyde in the ingredient list.
 Going forward, https://www.ewg.org/ is a great resource for safe products.